This article is part of a larger series on Business Financing.

 3. Find Comparable Properties

-- Properties that are sold for the past 6 to 12 months
+- Properties must have been sold in the last 12 months

 The 70% of ARV Rule

-The formula for the 70% of ARV rule is as follows:
+The formula for the 70% of ARV rule is:

 Best Maximum Bid Price = (ARV x 70%) – Estimated Repair Costs